VUB-HYDR/Wikimpacts/README.md

 ##### Run prompt experiments on OpenAI models
 If you use OpenAI models, there is a way to save your cost with running experiments in batch.
 We developed a series of prompts for our database as follows
-- V_0 is a list of prompts used in the NLP2024 paper
+- V_0 is a list of prompts used in the NLP2024 paper (Please use this in https://github.com/VUB-HYDR/Wikimpacts/releases/tag/v0.1)
 - V_1 is the list of prompts used for L1-3 and the annotation is directly quoted from the article
-- V_2 is the list of prompts for L1-3 with annotation gives the header names **(V_0-2 are not recommanded, because the variable names are not matched with following pipeline)**
+- V_2 is the list of prompts for L1-3 with annotation gives the header names **(V_1-2 are not recommanded, because the variable names are not matched with following pipeline)**
 - V_3_1 is a version based on V2, but with freezed variable names as the schema we confirmed
-- V_3_2 is a version based on V3, but in L1, we prompt the model to only capture affected countries
+- V_3_2 is a version based on V_3_1, but in L1, we prompt the model to only capture affected countries
+- V_3_3 is a version based on V_3_2, but we put the infobox and the whole article in the end of each prompt
 - V_4 is the one with two prompts for each impact category, one prompt for L1/2 and one for L3
 - V_5 is the one with three prompts for each impact category Before you run our pipeline, please choose a version of prompts to proceed, which can be revised in the beginning of **run_prompts.py**